LesOCR/mediocr-website/README.md

-This is the main repository for our website.
-It is built using Macaw.
+This is the main repository for MediOCR's website.
+The base of the design was built using Macaw, with small touches added manually.
+The whole code of the server is contained in the file `app.go`.